Monsters, Inc. (video game)

-Monsters, Inc. is a 2001 platform game based on the 2001 film of the same name released for Game Boy Color, Game Boy Advance, and PlayStation 2.
-The Game Boy Color and Game Boy Advance versions of the game were released in October 26, 2001 in North America and in February 1, 2002 in Europe.
+Monsters, Inc. is a 2001 platform video game based on the 2001 film of the same name released for Game Boy Color, Game Boy Advance, and PlayStation 2.
+The Game Boy Color and Game Boy Advance versions of the game were released in October 26, 2001, in North America and in February 1, 2002, in Europe.
 The PlayStation 2 version was only released in North America in March 20, 2002.
-The Game Boy Advance version was also released on a Twin Pack cartridge bundled with Finding Nemo in 2005.
+The Game Boy Advance version was also released on a twin pack cartridge bundled with Finding Nemo in 2005.

 Gameplay

 PlayStation 2 version

 Monsters, Inc. is a 3D platformer.
 Players control James P. "Sulley" Sullivan through 8 levels based on environments from the movie, including the scream factory Monsters Incorporated, the streets of Monstropolis, Sulley's apartment, the Himalayas, and more.
 In each level, the main goals might include picking up one or more special items, or finding the exit.
 Sulley has to make his way across platforms, ladders and conveyor belts by jumping, climbing, flipping switches and pushing crates around.
 To attack enemies, Sulley can use his tail to whip opponents.
 The game has no lives system, so levels can be attempted an unlimited number of times.

 Each level also includes a number of collectibles and special tasks.
 There are 100 discarded screams to pick up; finding a certain percentage of them unlocks mini-game bonus levels.
 There are also five scream canisters to find and a small challenge involving scaring five mice within a time limit.
 If both are completed, clips from the movie are unlocked.